Perpetual stew: Modern examples

 Between August 2014 and April 2015 a restaurant in New York City, United States, served a master stock in the style of a perpetual stew for over eight months.

 In July 2023 a "Perpetual Stew Club" organised by the social media personality Annie Rauwerda held weekly gatherings in New York City to consume perpetual stew.
 Hundreds attended the event and brought their own ingredients to contribute to the stew.
 The stew lasted for 60 days.

+Many others have shared their attempts of maintaining a perpetual stew on social media.
+Zachary Leavitt, posting as ZAQ_Makes online, has been documenting his ongoing crock-pot stew, which he refers to as "Stewtheus", on TikTok and YouTube since 7 June 2025.

+Health concerns

+Harmful toxins produced by foodborne bacteria pose a risk of food poisoning.
+It is recommended to sterilise the stew regularly by boiling or freezing it.